Hits Radio Cornwall: Background

-Almost all programming is produced and presented locally.
 Until 2018, Pirate FM broadcast The Vodafone Big Top 40 chart show (previously The Pepsi Chart & Hit40UK) which was produced from Capital FM in London and syndicated across over 140 commercial radio stations in the UK.
 However, the show was withdrawn from syndication in 2018 and now broadcasts solely on Heart & Capital stations.
+The 'Hits UK' show is now presented on the station with Sam Thompson.

 In February 2021, the station, along with Lincs FM, began syndicating the UK Chart Show, from Bauer's Hits Radio network, on Sunday afternoons.
+In recent years, the station has also shared a music playlist and many features with Hampshire-based sister station Wave 105.